viik2k/yonky/README.md

 Yonky is a lightweight, local-first PowerShell script launcher with a simple GUI.
 It's designed to help IT technicians, AV pros, and small teams run predefined scripts easily.

-🐾 Named after a beloved black cat, Yonky is as quiet and efficient as she is.
+🐾 Named after a beloved black cat, Yoko (Yonky,Bonk,Bonky) is as "quiet" and efficient as she is.

 -------------------------------------
 📦 What’s Included